rbbratta/rhcos-slb/sdn-to-ovn/README.md

 ## Assumptions

-`setup-ovs.service` calls `/var/init-interfaces.sh` which creates the nmconnections
+`init-interfaces.service` calls `/var/init-interfaces.sh` which creates the nmconnections

 The `slb` NNCP creates the `brcnv` bridge with a `bond0` `balance-slb` bond.